makehackvoid/govhack2014/CONTRIBUTING.md

 So that other people know what you are working on, either assign an existing issue to yourself or create a new issue and then assign it.
 Ask if you don't have access or need help doing this.
 Reference the issue number #nn in the pull request when you have something ready to share (this lets Github link back to the issue automatically).

+## GitHub Flow

+We have chosen to use the Github Flow workflow as descibed here: (http://scottchacon.com/2011/08/31/github-flow.html).

+* Anything in the master branch is deployable
+* To work on something new, create a descriptively named branch off of master (ie: new-oauth2-scopes)
+* Commit to that branch locally and regularly push your work to the same named branch on the server
+* When you need feedback or help, or you think the branch is ready for merging, open a pull request
+* After someone else has reviewed and signed off on the feature, you can merge it into master
+* Once it is merged and pushed to ‘master’, you can and should deploy immediately

 ## Unit tests

 We are using [TravisCi](https://travis-ci.org/makehackvoid/govhack2014) to run tests whenever a pull request is submitted or a commit is made.